Zestu/iOS-Pover-iPhones/README.md

 # iOS-Pover-iPhones
-View like a popover controller anf can be presented on iPhones.
+View like a popover controller and can be presented on iPhones.
 Currently in developing stage.
 Written on Objective-C.